DomainDrivenArchitecture/dda/architecture/Wiki.md

   * writing code in notebooks is hard
   * CopyPast Outputs is hard

+As result,
+* why not include code in same way as we include input data?
+* maybe include only some lines of a namespace?
+* have a headless execution mode for notebook code?
+* but show code results in markdown!
+* execute loads & executes the whole namespace in repl ...

 ### How should we store testresults?
 * storing testresults versioned would be cool :-)